devcontainers/spec/proposals/features-library.md

 Property | Type | Description
 --- | --- | ---
 `include` | `string[]` | An array of relative paths to package with the Feature.
 Paths are relative to root directory when packaging (often the git root directory).
 If the element is a folder, it is copied recursively.
+Must be prefixed with `.` or `..` to resolve the relative path.

 ## Example